 DISSOLVING A FINAL RESTRAINING ORDER IN NEW JERSEY

-Submitted by New Jersey Family Lawyer, Jeffrey Hark.
+Submitted by New Jersey Domestic Violence Lawyer, Jeffrey Hark.

-In a recent unpublished decision, the Appellate Division of New Jersey affirmed the denial of a motion to dissolve a Final Restraining Order (FRO) after defendant failed to complete his counseling and continued to purchase alcohol despite attending alcohol treatment programs.
+In a recent unpublished decision, the Appellate Division of New Jersey affirmed the denial of a motion to dissolve a Final Restraining Order (FRO) after defendant failed to prove a substantial change in circumstances, even though the Plaintiff/victim did not oppose the application.